 Mike Simmel is a national spokesman for Epilepsy Awareness.
 He speaks annually and performs at the Epilepsy Foundation of America's Kids Speak Up and US Public Policy Institute in Washington DC.
 In 2009, he was a principal performer and guest at the Epilepsy Foundation's National Walk for Epilepsy on the Mall in Washington, DC.
 Since 2002, Mike has been the Keynote Speaker at many Epilepsy Foundation affiliated special events as well as performed and spoke at many camps for special needs children across the country.
 He has also worked on several occasions, speaking and performing for the Special Olympics.
 In 2006, he was the Honorary Chairman of The Walk for A Brighter Tomorrow held by the Epilepsy Foundation of NJ/Family Resource Network.
 Mike constantly looks to donate his time and talents encouraging and advocating for people, especially children, who have epilepsy and other disabilities.

 Mike started The Bounce Out the Stigma Project, Inc. in 2005 as a grassroots campaign to educate the public, teach healthy lifestyle choices and empower youth, based on his personal experiences.
 With its highly successful school assembly programs, Mighty Mike travels nationally speaking to young people regarding: disability awareness character education, anti-bullying, goal-setting and much more.
-Mighty Mike's signature Bounce Out the Stigma Basketball Summer Camps have now spread throughout three states each summer: NY, NJ and NC.
+Mighty Mike's signature Bounce Out the Stigma Basketball Camps and Clinics have now spread throughout five states in the last eight years: NJ, NY, IL, SC and NC.

 And Mike is the subject of a children's storybook he co-authored, called Mighty Mike Bounces Back.
 The book was released in October 2011 and published by Magination Press, an imprint of the American Psychological Association.